xiyuanyang-code/ProbeCode/README.md

     - [ ] View this as a MCP tool calling and refactor the code again
 - [ ] MCP configuration
     - [x] Finish MCP tools settings
+    - [ ] Restrict when LLM are enabled to call tools (optimize docstring)
     - [ ] Finish MCP prompts settings
     - [ ] Finish MCP resources settings
     - [ ] Finish MCP Sampling
     - Relevant Web: [MCP Components](https://huggingface.co/learn/mcp-course/en/unit1/key-concepts)

-- [ ] Fix: relative file path and using pip to install
+- [x] Fix: relative file path and using pip to install ✅
-    - [ ] Make the package can be run in any folder
+    - [x] Make the package can be run in any folder ✅
-    - [ ] Make the package can be installed with `pip install -e .`
+    - [x] Make the package can be installed with `pip install -e .` ✅
-    - [ ] Fix the problem for relative file path
+    - [x] Fix the problem for relative file path ✅

 ## Structure